 The Sony X950H is great for most uses.
-It's well-suited for any type of lighting conditions, as it has a great contrast ratio that allows it to produce deep blacks, and its excellent peak brightness can easily overcome glare.
+It's well-suited for watching movies in a dark room or shows in a bright room, as it has a great contrast ratio that allows it to produce deep blacks, and its excellent peak brightness can easily overcome glare.
 It delivers a great HDR experience and upscales lower resolution content from cable TV well.
 It has a fast response time and low input lag, but there are no advanced gaming features like VRR.
 It can display chroma 4:4:4 and is immune to permanent burn-in, making it a very good choice for use as a PC monitor.

 The Sony X950H is great for watching movies.
 It performs very well in dark rooms thanks to its great contrast ratio, full-array local dimming, and outstanding black uniformity.
 It upscales lower resolution movies well and can remove judder from all sources.
 However, low frame rate content like movies can appear to stutter due to the TV's fast response time.